Complete guide to personal growth

-How do you define personal growth?
+What is personal growth?
 Is it a step forward in your career?
 A decision to lead a healthier lifestyle?
 A commitment to building a stronger relationship?

+Have you ever wondered why people react so differently to identical messages?
+Why does one person hear a message and feel energized, excited and inspired while another hears the exact same message and doesn’t respond at all?
 Learning to interpret and address different communication styles is one of the most important steps toward personal growth.
 If you address someone in the right key, you can do anything.
 If you address them in the wrong one, you can do nothing.
 Learn about communication styles here.

 By learning about the human need for significance, you can better interpret your own actions and use this desire to help you work toward your goals.
 As one of the six human needs, significance plays a big part in your overall feeling of fulfillment, and how you achieve it has a surprising role in obtaining your goals.
 Read more about significance here.